taylorhixson/WF/README.md

 1. A **WordPress business plan** to access the [iframe plugin](https://wordpress.org/plugins/iframe/).
 2. A **hosting service** that allows you to upload html pages in the content management system's source code, but this may still require some use of an iframe.
 This has not been tested successfully by the tutorial author, but it is known to be possible.
 3. Create a link on a website you do have admin access to and link out to the gh-pages from the website.
 Work with the **index.html** file from qgis2web to start adding your own text and html to create a functional page or at least linking back to the original website.
+For example, the [WIDH visitor map](https://taylorhixson.github.io/WIDHmap/webapp/).

 ### Using the iframe html tag
 This option may work with some content management systems, self-hosted websites, or older versions of WordPress.